4ernogoria/containerised_nebula/README.md

 # containerised_nebula

 Basically, it works like:
-add the an execution bit to start.sh; start it from the cloned directory.
+add the execution bit to start.sh; start it from the cloned directory.
 It's gonna ask you a number of questions, generate images:
 - MariaDB10.4 presetted DB's settings;
 - Baseimage(containing OpenNebula's 5.10 all necessary components);
 - Oned/scheduler/flow/gate images having the baseimg as a foundation, just starting a particular service above;